patrickbucher/algorithms/diary.md

 function only having two list parameters, i.e. 2 * 2³ = 16 combinations, some of
 which _obviously_ can be ignored.

+I finished with implementing linear search, binary addition and conversion in Erlang; now on towards Clojure, then I'll tackle the next sub-chapter.

 # 2023-08-04 (Fr)

 I started with the Erlang implementation of the sorting helper functions.
 But